Overview

 How Findings Support Maturity

 Findings provide real-world evidence of security gaps or weaknesses.
 When linked to NIST subcategories in the maturity assessment screen, they contribute to the calculated maturity score.
-Their presence can lower the maturity score, while their resolution can improve it — giving you a dynamic view of your security posture over time.
+Their presence can lower the maturity score, while their resolution can improve it — giving a dynamic view of security posture over time.

 How Findings Are Linked